 You can find out more about the building, its services and other activities on the Church of England website: https://www.achurchnearyou.com/south-pool-st-nicholas-st-cyriac/

 There’s a well-used village hall near the centre of the village, where regular events such as fundraising quiz nights are held.
 You can find out more about events in South Pool on the Parish Council website.

 South Pool provides the perfect backdrop for a relaxing break in the English countryside at its most unspoilt.
 Just five miles from the pretty market town of Kingsbridge and less than four miles from a range of beautiful beaches to the east and west, this location provides something for everyone.

 Estuary House is a stunning detached five-bedroom holiday home just a few steps from the estuary.
-Presented to a VisitEngland Four Star Gold standard, this impressive property provides luxurious accommodation for up to 10 guests, alongside wonderful views of the village, estuary and private gardens.
+This impressive property provides luxurious accommodation for up to 10 guests, alongside wonderful views of the village, estuary and private gardens.

 Looking for something different?
 Take a look at our full range of almost 400 luxurious holiday homes.